-RSVP’s will be required for children.
+R-Kids is open, however RSVP’s are required for children.
 Our staff and serving teams are excited to gather with your kids and have taken additional steps to ensure a clean, safe, and fun environment for your family.
 Please see HERE to learn how our experience has been re-designed.
 Looking for the RSVP link, have questions or need more information, please email firstname.lastname@example.org.

 Refinery Online is here to stay!
 We encourage you to continue to attend Refinery Online if you or a family member doesn’t feel well, or if you’re just not ready to attend church onsite at this point.
 You’re part of The Refinery family no matter where you choose to attend!

 Each Sunday, service will stream online at 11:00a.m. live.
 You can engage in online community on Facebook and Youtube.

 The Refinery has continued to give generously, and we’re continuing to stay on mission.
 A few examples recently of how we’ve been able to bless others in this unique time:

 - Investing in Front Line Workers: Refinery was able to bless some of our frontline workers in the Columbus area by financing the creation of a respite area for nurses in one of local hospitals.
 This project was done in conjunction with a nurse from that hospital who is a part of The Refinery.

 - Investing in Local Families: A recent fire in our area left a number of families in an even further vulnerable position at a time when there is a great deal of vulnerability.
 Thanks to giving from The Refinery, we were able to make an investment in several families to simply express to them that they matter to Jesus and to us.
 As one story that came out of that investment made clear, it was a timely blessing for those who needed a bit of good news.